FuriousGeorge19/W205-Course-Content/02-Working-with-Data/sync-slides.md

 ::: notes
 Go over what the dataset is on the webpage
 :::
-#

 ## Get Going: Google account

 - Go to <https://cloud.google.com/bigquery/>
 - Click on "Try it Free"
-- It asks for credit card, but you get $300 free and it does not autorenew after the $300 credit is used,
+- It asks for credit card, but you get free credit and it does not autorenew after the credit is used

 ::: notes
 (**OR CHANGE THIS IF SOME SORT OF OTHER ACCESS INFO**)